 Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Output 3.2: Dissemination of the Employment Policy and training of specific government agencies and the social partners responsible for the implementation of the EP, special focus for the provincies of Nampula and Cabo Delgado 25 CCT members capacitated in issues related to social dialogue and implementation of the employment policy.
-Brochure of the employment policy designed No particular difficulties encountered Booklets of the employment policy produced by March 2017 JP Output 3.3: LEDAs and promotion of local employment opportunities are integrated into local development policies and plans at provincial, district and municipal level In progress.
-4 value chains identified in the area of agriculture and tourism in the extractive industries related districts of Montepuez, Palma, in Cabo Delgado province; Weak local Government capacities particularly of SDAE Economic Activities district Services Supported the development of local value chains Revised local strategic development plans to integrate a more explicit LED/employment promotion component

-Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Output 3.4: Integrated gender friendly business services In order to enhance district government capacity to ensure inclusion of local community in the Extractive Industry related business opportunities 3 District Business Centres (DBC) where established in the 3 extractive industries related districts of Montepuez, Palma, in Cabo Delgado province, and Nacala districts in Nampula Province.
+Brochure of the employment policy prepared No particular difficulties encountered Booklets of the employment policy produced JP Output 3.3: LEDAs and promotion of local employment opportunities are integrated into local development policies and plans at provincial, district and municipal level Because of funds constraint the focus was on output 3.4 JP Output 3.4: Integrated gender friendly business services In order to enhance district government capacity to ensure inclusion of local community in the Extractive Industry related business opportunities 3 District Business Centres (DBC) where established in the 3 extractive industries related districts of Montepuez, Palma, in Cabo Delgado province, and Nacala districts in Nampula Province.
 Value chains were identified in the area of tourism in Palma and of agriculture in Montepuez district in Cabo Delgado province.
 This value chains where identified within the framework of the newly District Business Centres and will further supported and integrated into local economic development planning.
 Technical training provided to district government official to create enabling local business environment.
 The training was provided through the organization of workshops at district levels with involvement of (IPEME) SMEs Institute and also though the district business centres Management, leadership and sustainability of district DBSC In year 2 DBC capacity will be further strengthened.
 A joint work involving UNDP, ILO and FAO will be organized to ensure that each agency expertise is combined to provide UN consistent support.
 In year two additional District Business Centre will be established in the mining district of Manica in Manica province and in Monapo district in Nampula Province.
 Value chains identified within the framework of the newly District Business Centres will supported and integrated into local economic development planning.
-As a result of strengthening BSC's capacities, training of beneficiaries, the establishment of a new BCS in Manica Province and the identification and support of the value chains, it is expected that more people will benefit from this intervention with a focus on women.
-More people trained in 4 districts at BSC.
+As a result of strengthening BSC's capacities, training of beneficiaries, the establishment of a new BCS in Manica Province and the identification and support of the value chains, it is expected that more people trained in 4 districts at BSC.
 In result of the JP intervention 519 employment opportunities where created in 2015 and 660 in 2016.
 It is expected that the new employment created will be 786 in 2017.